2017–18 South Pacific cyclone season: Storm names

+Also of note, the name Lexi was assigned to the above mentioned storm, however it is not part of any defined naming list and thus is unofficial.

+Retirement

+After the season, the names Gita, Josie, and Keni were all retired, and replaced with Garth, Jo, and Kala respectively.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of longitude 160°E during the 2017–18 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.
 All data is taken from RSMC Nadi and/or TCWC Wellington, and all of the damage figures are in 2017 USD.